 Yes because, the man is only making his life comfortable, but not enhancing his level of consciousness to understand the real stuff.

-So, why it is so that despite all the comfort and luxuries provided by science and technology, the human being is not getting happier truly.
+So, why it is so that despite all the comfort and luxuries provided by science and technology, human beings is not getting happier?

 This article captures some of the reasons for that: